Cost of Living in Tokyo – 2024 Guide

 Living in suburbs

-As mentioned under the housing cost section, you can save significantly on the cost of your accommodation by taking advantage of a very efficient public transport system in Tokyo by choosing to live in the suburbs of Tokyo.
+As mentioned under the housing cost section, you can save significantly on the cost of your accommodation by choosing to live in the suburbs of Tokyo and taking advantage of a very efficient public transport system.

 Learning Japanese